meilerlab/vustruct/doc/RunSingularity.md

 ## Quick Rampup
-### Prep, Parse, Plan, Launch, Monitor, Report
+### .config files connect the container to downloaded external filesets.

 1) Obtain the singularity image file from Chris Moth.

 2) Download structure, genomic, and variant files as documented in DownloadData.md

+3) Create a ddg Repository directory on your file system.
+   DDG calculation results will be archived under this directory, to avoid re-calculations.
+   Place ddg_repo.config in the top level of that directory, and edit one line in file, following the instructions in the template.

-3) Create an empty parent work directory on your file system.
-Each variant set, or UDN 'case' will occupy a child directory under this parent.
+4) Create an empty master (parent) parent work directory on your file system.
+   - Each variant set, or UDN 'case' will occupy a child directory under this parent.
 It is convenient to point an environment variable to this directory in your .bashrc file.
-We tend to 'export UDN=/our/case_caseparent'
+We tend to 'export UDN=/our/case_caseparent' in our .bashrc files to accomplish this

-It may be convenient, though unnecessary, to place your .simg container file in this directory.
+    - It may be convenient, though unnecessary, to place the .simg Singularity container file in this parent directory.

-Verify that you can access this directory from inside your container (singularity shell /your/location/image_phase9.simg)
+    - Verify that you can access this directory from inside your container
+        - i.e. $ singularity shell /your/location/image_phase9.simg
+        - ls /wherever/parent

-Create a config/ directory under the parent.
-Copy the provided global.config file into config/, and customize it to the filesystem locations where you downloaded data.
-You will find the file to be highly commented.
+6) Create a config/ directory under the parent.
+Copy the provided global.config file into the parent/config/, and customize it to the filesystem locations where you downloaded data.
+   - The provided global.config sample file is highly commented, and is not re-documented here.
+    - The directories in the .config files must be visible from _inside_ the singularity container.

-4) In the parent work directory (will move to config/ later), create a your_username.config file.
-This will specify minimally your email address, and preferences, to be included in the generated slurm files.
+6) In the parent work directory (I will move to parent/config/ in future version), create a your_username.config file.
+In a typical multi-user pipeline installation, this file allows each user to override global settings.
+Minimally, each user will place their email address, and slurm (or LSF) cluster job notification preferences in this file.
+These are copied into the headers of the pipeline-generated .slurm files.

-See mothcw.config as an example
+    - See mothcw.config as an example

+### Running case a case (analyzing a set of variants) in brief:

-5) Under the parent work directory, create a case directory, where a set of variants will be analyzed together.
+1) Under the parent work directory, create a new case directory, in which a set of variants will be analyzed together.
+All pipeline outputs are written into this directory and subdirectories created by the pipeline.

-   Example: mkdir $UDN/mycase
+   - mkdir $UDN/mycase
+    - cd $UDN/mycase

+2) Create a file specifically named mycase_missense.csv following the instructions below ("Preparation of Input")

+    - A sample mycase_missense.csv is shown under **Preparation of Input**

-Create a mycase_missense.csv file following the instructions below ("Preparation of Input") The section below shows what should happen when the container launches, and you run psb_plan.py.
+The section below shows what should happen when the container launches, and you run psb_plan.py.
 Return to the instructions here, with step 6.

+### The four automation steps, in brief: Prep, Parse, Plan, Launch, Monitor, Report

+0) Launch the container, so that $UDN/mycase is the current directory.

+In our experience, this is no more complex than

+    - cd $UDN/mycase
+    - singularity shell /your/location/image_phase9.simg

+Except for a sub-step to launch all the slurm jobs, the commands below are executed _inside_ the container.

-5) Plan the work (jobs to be run for each mutation, based on available structures)
+1) Plan the work (jobs to be run for each mutation, based on available structures)
 ```
 psb_plan.py
 ```
-6) Launch the jobs
+2) Launch the jobs
 ```
 psb_plan.py --nolaunch
 ```

-The --nolaunch option is important, because .slurm files cannot be launched (sbatch) inside the container.
+The --nolaunch option is used because .slurm files cannot be launched (sbatch) inside the container.
 Follow the on-screen instructions to run the created launch.py program.
 Then, return to the container to monitor jobs.

-7) Monitor progress at intervals
+3) Monitor progress at intervals.

+You can "watch" the progress of your jobs with cluster commands like 'squeue'  HOWEVER, all pipeline jobs update a status file system that is cluster-indepednent.

+From the pipeline's perspective the status of jobs is given by this command:

 ```
 psb_monitor.py
 ```